- Call Unstructured to get the RSA public key associated with your Unstructured user account.

 -

-Python installed on your local development machine.
+For Python, Python installed on your local development machine and the

-Optionally, a REST API client such as
+For REST, a REST API client such as

-or Postman installed on your local development machine. -
+curlor Postman installed on your local development machine. -

 An Unstructured account, including a valid Unstructured API key for that account.
 To get your API key, do the following: